frmscoe/config-service/packages/config-svc-fe/README.md

 ## Create User Account and privileges

- 1. Follow these [steps](https://github.com/lextego/config-svc/blob/main/docs/02-deployment/90-mojaloop-platform-shared-tools-deployment.md#mojaloop-vnext-admin-ui) to setup the mojaloop admin ui
+ 1. Follow these [steps](../../docs/deployment/Mojaloop-Platform-Shared-Tools-Deployment.md#mojaloop-vnext-admin-ui) to setup the mojaloop admin ui.

  2. Once done access the UI on http://localhost:4200